Moving with Pets? Use This Checklist!

 • Pet insurance

-• Pay shipping charges in advance
+• Shipping charges paid in advance

-• Plan for drop off/pick up
+• A plan for drop off/pick up

 • Regulation-size pet carriers/cages/stalls that give your pet enough room to move around